microsoft/vscode-docs/docs/languages/python.md

 Area: languages
 TOCTitle: Python
 ContentId: c2cb770d-571d-4edf-9eb9-b5b8977c21a0
-PageTitle: Python with Visual Studio Code
+PageTitle: Python in Visual Studio Code
-DateApproved: 11/10/2017
+DateApproved: 02/01/2018
 MetaDescription: Learn about Visual Studio Code features (code completion, debugging, snippets, linting) for Python.
 ---
-# Python on Visual Studio Code
+# Python in Visual Studio Code

 Working with Python in Visual Studio Code, using the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), is simple, fun, and productive.
 The extension leverages all of VS Code's power to provide auto complete and IntelliSense, linting, debugging, and unit testing, along with control over your Python environments.